CivicDataLab/guidelines/frontend/checklist.md

 ## Efficient Font Loading

-Proper Font loading is crucial for any project, follow the instructions to do that correctly [in the guide](./fonts.md).
+Proper Font loading is crucial for any project; follow the instructions to do that correctly [in the guide](./fonts.md).

 ## Generating and Submitting a Sitemap